School psychological services

-Approved by the National Association of School Psychologists (NASP), the M.A. and specialist certificate (S.C.) in education & school psychological services program in school psychology is designed for students who seek to become competent practitioners.
-Upon completion of the program, you’ll be eligible to receive your state and national school psychologist credential to work with students in schools to help them succeed academically, socially, emotionally, and behaviorally.
+The M.A. and specialist certificate (S.C.) in education & school psychological services program is designed for future practicing school psychologists.
+Upon completion of the program, you’ll be eligible to receive your state and national school psychologist credential to work with students in schools, teachers, and families to help help all students succeed—academically, socially, emotionally, and behaviorally.

 "I was looking for a program that would be internationally relevant and found that here."